benwhalley/mindframe/docs/architecture.md

 ### Template bodies become LLM prompts

-The body of the markdown files is the text of the prompt to be sent to the LLM.
+The body of the markdown files is the text of the prompt to be sent to the LLM (once variable substitutions have been made).

 This can include special extension tags which are used to access the conversation history, system state, or other data sources.
 We can use jinja2 syntax to specify control structure like loops, property access, or extension tags.

 We will provide some common 'context' to all step and judgement templates, to enable variable substitutions when they are rendered:

-### 'Theory' and 'intervention background'
+##### 'Theory' and 'intervention background'

 An intervention can define `.theory` files and make their body available as a dict of strings.
 This enables all templates to access standardised background information about the intervention and keep things DRY.